• Skip to primary navigation

 As an integrative therapist, I also integrate various supervision models.
 I mainly use Hawkins and Shohet’s Seven-Eyed Model and Inskipp & Proctor’s Cyclical Model, but I am also influenced by Norman Kagan’s Interpersonal Process Recall and Petruska Clarkson’s 5 Relational Levels.
 I also integrate psychodynamic and person-centred models, in my awareness of transference and counter-transference between client/supervisee/supervisor, and faciltiating the supervisee’s congruence in their relationship with the client, amongst other things.

-I am interested in supervision for groups and hope to offer this to organisations once qualified.
+I am interested in supervision for groups and hope to offer this to organisations.

 Summary of main supervision models: